School of Computer Science Athena SWAN Charter

 One of the ECU’s Equality initiatives is the Athena SWAN Charter which recognizes advancement of gender equality in UK Further and Higher Education institutes.
 Established in 2005, the Athena SWAN Charter originally supported commitment to advancing women’s careers in the STEMM subject areas of science, techology, engineering, maths and medicine.
 This year it has been expanded to include the arts, humanities, social sciences, business and law.

 The ECU has four key principles: Illuminate, Articulate, Champion and Transform.
 By following these principles the University of St Andrews has endeavoured for all its Science subjects to gain bronze level status from the three levels of awards (bronze, silver and gold).
 Computer Science members have already illuminated issues within the school such as the shortage of women at postgraduate and staff levels and, although this shortage is not unusual in all Schools of Computer Science in the UK, we wish to correct the imbalance through discussion and, more importantly, actions.

-The University of St Andrews has been a member of the Athena SWAN charter since 2011; The Schools of Chemistry, Biology, Mathematics & Statistics and Psychology & Neuroscience have all gained awards.
-We in Computer Science are re-applying for an award in November 2016.
+The University of St Andrews has been a member of the Athena SWAN charter since 2011; The Schools of Computer Science, Chemistry, Biology, Mathematics & Statistics and Psychology & Neuroscience have all gained awards.